OpenNebula/docs/source/deployment/config/overview.rst

 Overview
 =========

-The aim of the **Onecfg** tool is to provide the means to manage and interact with configuration files.
-It provides the following functionality:
+The aim is to provide the means to manage and interact with configuration files.
+It covers the following functionality:

 - Upgrade your configuration files for the new OpenNebula version.
 - Check the versions status of the current installation.